UsiTarek/Stars-jv/README.md

 # Stars-jv
-A very simple star system that moves towards the view.
+Very simple stars rendered on the display that move towards the view.

 A rite of passage before entering the world of software rendering, as I'm currently studying my way through the basics of rendering 3D graphics to a display.